psu-libraries/psulib_blacklight/README.md

 $ ruby --version
   ruby 2.5.1p57 (2018-03-29 revision 63029) [x86_64-darwin16]
 ```
-If you need to upgrade your ruby version, follow these steps to upgrade using rbenv: https://psu.app.box.com/notes/288380781861
+If you need to upgrade your ruby version, follow the steps for [Upgrading Ruby version using rbenv](https://git.psu.edu/i-tech/psulib_blacklight/wikis/Upgrading-Ruby-version-using-rbenv).

 ## Rails
 ```